This post may contain affiliate links.

 How to make these Gluten Free Blondies:

-- Combine the melted butter, eggs, sugar, brown sugar and vanilla.
+- Combine the melted butter, eggs, sugar, brown sugar and vanilla in a large mixing bowl.
 Whisk until fully combined. (steps 1 and 2)

 - In a small bowl, combine the almond flour, baking powder and sea salt.
 Whisk to fully combine. (steps 3 and 4)